-If you’re walking into a Best Buy tomorrow with less than $1000 looking for a computer monitor or TV, there’s an excellent chance you’re going home with LCD technology.
-The good news is that most LCD TVs, computer monitors, etc pretty much all act the same way unless the manufacturer screws it up.
-Its rock bottom costs with its stable performance makes it a great choice for budget buyers.
+If you’re walking into a Best Buy tomorrow with less than $1000 looking for a big computer monitor or nice size TV, there’s an excellent chance you’re going home with LCD technology.
+It’s a proven technology, and rock bottom costs with stable performance makes it a great choice for budget buyers.

 Technically, FALD is just a type of LCD TV.
 It stands for Full Array Local Dimming.
 Instead of having an edge light across the bottom, FALD displays have lighting zones all around the screen of the TV.
 These lighting zones provide the light that then goes through the filters and produces the picture on the TV or monitor.
 The zones can also be dimmed independently of one another.
 That helps produce deeper blacks than a standard LCD panel.

 The biggest win for FALD displays is performance vs cost.
 It can’t get the same level of blacks as OLED.
 However, with lighting zones that independently dim (as opposed to an edge lit LCD that can’t do that), FALD displays can get a hell of a lot closer than LCDs can.
 This results in superior black uniformity, black levels, and better looking HDR content.
 It also distributes heat better than edge lit LCDs since the lights are all over the back of the screen instead of bundled in one spot (the edge).
 It’s as close as you’ll get to OLED without actually buying an OLED.

 The biggest win for FALD displays is performance vs cost.